trng/dstcmdlauncher/README.md

 * Windows 7 unsupported (some patch needed).
 * Windows 10 supported (build 17063 and above).
 * Guided first run.
+* Non-latin characters, spaces and special symbols allowed in pathnames.
 * Changable master and/or caves autostart.
 * Version check (can be disabled).